A Day at the Blue Lagoon in Iceland

 In a word: YES.
 If you get your hair wet (like I did), your hair will likely feel stiff for days, possibly weeks after!
-I was so distressed, I actually wrote an entire post on how to fix Blue Lagoon hair ~ which you can read here.
+I was so distressed, I actually wrote an entire post on how to fix Blue Lagoon hair.
 I spent two weeks after the Lagoon feeling like I had horse hair.
 Not cute!

 The short answer is: you need to bring shampoo & conditioner that DON’T have protein in them!
-(Most do.)
-I found a charcoal shampoo (that pulls out impurities) & an Herbal Essences conditioner (with zero protein in it) that did the trick, & got my hair back to normal.
+Most do.
+I found a charcoal shampoo that pulls out impurities, & an Herbal Essence conditioner with zero protein in it that did the trick, & got my hair back to normal.
 I also wished I’d brought deep conditioner to Iceland.
 After using, my hair really felt soft again.

 Enjoy the Blue Lagoon!